VictorVigara/UR10_mbzirc/README.md

 ## Usage

+### UR10 ethernet configuration
+The connection to the UR10 is done through ethernet.
+Once the ethernet is connected to the computer, the configuration is as following:
+* IPv4 method: Manual
+* Address: 192.38.66.1
+* Netmask: 255.255.255.0
+* Gateway:

 ### Camera calibration
 Camera calibration should be done when placing the camera into the robotic arm.
 For that purpose, the moveit_calibration package will be used.
 First of all, the camera calibration launch file have to be launched:
 ```